Beanzsigma/Nova/README.md

 - **Multi-step actions.** Nova can exectute multi-step actions, like solving a small six quetion quiz.
 This feature may have some problems, but for the most part, it works decently.
 NOTE: this feature may be a bit slow due to the AI model.
 - **Multi-monitor support.** Nova can view a total of two monitors, but features are very limited to this.
 For the most part, it can view/summarize screens, and click easy to read buttons, text, etc...
 - **Context aware UI interaction.** During multi-step actions, Nova can correct iteself on the go, however, this feature is still being improved upon.

-## Why I built NOVA.
-### Most desktops assistants can only answer questions or run simple commands, but I wanted to build something that can actually interact with a computer, understand context, and then carry out tasks.

 ## Example commands to try:
 - "Open Discord."